ksator/junos-automation-with-stackstorm/README.md

 # What is StackStorm
 StackStorm is event-driven automation.

-# What to find on this repo:
+# What to find on this repo
 How to automate Junos using StackStorm (with the integration packs napalm and ansible).

-# Doc:
+# Doc
 Please visit [wiki](https://github.com/ksator/junos-automation-with-stackstorm/wiki) to get all the details regarding this project.

-# How to clone this repo:
+# How to clone this repo
 In order to download both the code and the wiki:
 ```
 git clone https://github.com/ksator/junos-automation-with-stackstorm.git